 Due to the nature of our work, less than 5% of our client data is personal information.

 Supplier contact details (including bank details) are retained for the period of the contract plus 6 years from the date on which a contract is completed.
 We do this to fulfil the contract we have with you and to meet statutory, legal and regulatory requirements.
 We will not share any supplier personal details with 3rd parties for marketing purposes.
 Supplier contact details will be removed from our supplier database if we have not engaged with you for 5 years.

-Sub-contractors and contractors
+Sub-contractors and consultants

-As part of our legal and statutory obligations and to meet internal quality and technical accreditations, we may ask sub contractors and contractors for information to support their competence, eligibility and fitness to work for us.
+As part of our legal and statutory obligations and to meet internal quality and technical accreditations, we may ask sub contractors and sub consultants for information to support their competence, eligibility and fitness to work for us.
 We will usually ask for this information to be updated annually.
 Information we ask for may include personal information such as:

 - CPD certificates

 This information will be stored safely and retained for 6 years and we will only share it with regulators and auditors where necessary.